IDAES/idaes-pse/docs/model_libraries/core_library/property_models/general/eos/cubic.rst

 Cubic equations of state require the following parameters to be defined:

 1. `omega` (Pitzer acentricity factor) needs to be defined for each component (in the `parameter_data` for each component).
-2. `kappa` (binary interaction parameters) need to be defined for each component pair in the system.
+2. `kappa` (binary interaction parameters) needs to be defined for each component pair in the system.
 This parameter needs to be defined in the general `parameter_data` argument for the overall property package (as it can be used in multiple phases).

 Calculation of Properties
 -------------------------